The Far Side Gallery

 The Far Side Gallery (1984) is the first in a series of collections of Gary Larson's The Far Side comic strips.
-The five volumes were published btween 1984 and 1995.
+The five volumes were published between 1984 and 1995.

 In the first volume, cartoons from previous books The Far Side, Beyond the Far Side, and In Search of the Far Side are featured, all of which were printed from 1982 to 1984.